 The Group established TAG Brand Studio, an inhouse digital marketing agency in August 2019 as one of the initiatives for creating new revenue streams in digital.
-The Group seeks to evolve TAG into a leader in the digital advertising market; build key partnerships; develop new reducts that will create unique key partnerships; develop new products that will create unique market positioning and lead expansion into Africa.
+The Group seeks to evolve TAG into a leader in the digital advertising market; build key partnerships; develop new products that will create unique expansion into Africa.
+Content Service Provision market positioning and lead

-Content Service Provision

-The Group has set up an in-house content service platform business with a view to developing a new revenue stream to capture part of an estimated annual sector revenue exceeding KES 10 billion and growing at a compound annual grouth rate of over 20%.
+The Group has set up an in-house content service platform business with a view to developing a new revenue stream to capture part of an estimated annual sector revenue exceeding Shs 10 billion and growing at a compound annual grouth rate of over 20%.